1. My child requires a blood test/urine test. How do I proceed?

 12. I would like to know my child’s tests results.
 Can I call the lab?

 Test results can only be given to a patient’s requesting physician.
-No test results will be given to parents or patients.
 If you wish to inquire about results, you must communicate with the physician who ordered the tests for your child.